rgambord/c99-doc/doc/sections/7/12/9/4/index.rst

 .. _9899_7.12.9.4p2:

+.. container:: snum

+   :ref:`2 <9899_7.12.9.4p2>`

-:ref:`2 <9899_7.12.9.4p2>` The rint functions differ from the nearbyint functions (:ref:`7.12.9.3 <9899_7.12.9.3>`) only in that the rint functions may raise the ''inexact'' floating-point exception if the result differs in value from the argument.
+The rint functions differ from the nearbyint functions (:ref:`7.12.9.3 <9899_7.12.9.3>`) only in that the rint functions may raise the "inexact" floating-point exception if the result differs in value from the argument.

 .. rubric:: Returns

 .. _9899_7.12.9.4p3:

+.. container:: snum

+   :ref:`3 <9899_7.12.9.4p3>`

-:ref:`3 <9899_7.12.9.4p3>` The rint functions return the rounded integer value.
+The rint functions return the rounded integer value.